tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/params.md

 ### Extracting parameter

-Finding a parameter from Params/Command/Event.
+You can extract a parameter from Params/Command/Event using another parameter with the same key name and key type (values of the parameter passed in are ignored).

 Kotlin
 : @@snip [Params.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/ParamsExample.kts) { #find }

 ### Extracting parameter by key

+Yuo can also use a `Key`:

 Kotlin
 : @@snip [Params.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/ParamsExample.kts) { #getting-param-by-key }

 ### Extracting parameter by keyName and KeyType

+Or, you cam use the key name and type:

 Kotlin
 : @@snip [Params.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/ParamsExample.kts) { #getting-param-by-keyName-keyType }

 ## Extracting values from a parameter

-The example below shows the accessing of values of a parameter, or accessing a specific value of a parameter.
+The example below shows the accessing a `List` of values or a specific value of a parameter.

 Kotlin
 : @@snip [Params.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/ParamsExample.kts) { #getting-values }